-As the Head of Adobe’s healthcare practice, Michael is responsible for solution architecture, strategic marketing, and business development for a portfolio of Digital Government Solutions for health care organizations and public sector agencies worldwide.
+As the Head of Adobe’s healthcare practice, Michael is responsible for strategic marketing, solution architecture, and business development for a portfolio of Digital Experience Solutions for health care organizations and public sector agencies worldwide.

-In his role, Michael leverages an extensive background in government marketing and health economics to identify and prioritize market development opportunities, and evangelize Customer Experience and user-centric architectures throughout the public sector and healthcare ecosystems.
+In his role, Michael leverages an extensive background in health economics, government relations, and technology to identify and prioritize market development opportunities, and to evangelize user-centric architectures throughout public sector and healthcare ecosystems.

 Michael earned an MBA as well as a Bachelor’s degree in Management Information Systems from the University of Baltimore.
 As an adjunct professor, he has taught business and technology courses and served on the advisory board at Baltimore City Community College.

 He is also a veteran of the US Coast Guard, where he proudly served as a Petty Officer.

 With expectations conditioned by immersive retail experiences, consumers today are making better-informed decisions in almost every aspect of their lives.
 And in healthcare, where regulatory and competitive pressures have never been greater, the demand persists for secure omnichannel access to personalized content.